groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/document-signing/sign-pdf-with-metadata/_index.md

 });
 ```

+This is particularly useful when multiple systems process the same PDFs and you need to avoid metadata key collisions.

-### Searching for Metadata in Signed PDFs
+### Verifying and Extracting Metadata

-After signing, you may want to verify or extract the metadata:
+After signing, you'll often need to verify or extract the embedded metadata for validation purposes:

 ```csharp
 // Create search options for metadata